 Around the world, solar energy is considered a big part of a green and sustainable future.
-Mostly, because it is renewable and known to not release greenhouse gases.
+It is a renewable source known for not releasing any greenhouse gases.
 However, it is important to note that the industry of making solar panels does release emissions.
 More so, the extraction of minerals for the panels is an energy-intensive practice.
 Therefore, solar panels must be as sustainable and long-lasting as possible.
 Read more on this below.

 Alternatives for solar energy

-As mentioned, the sun’s energy is captured using solar panels, concentrated solar power (CSP) and solar heating and cooling (SHC) systems.
-The most common alternative is solar panels, seen all over the world (see picture).
-Solar panels convert sunlight into electrical energy through so-called photovoltaic (PV) panels.
+As mentioned, the sun’s energy gets captured using solar panels, concentrated solar power (CSP) and solar heating and cooling (SHC) systems.
+The most common alternative is solar panels, seen worldwide (see picture).
+Solar panels convert sunlight into electrical energy through photovoltaic (PV) panels.
 Therefore, this kind of technology is known as PV.

 Concentrated solar power uses the heat from the sun (through thermal energy) to drive electric turbines.
-While solar heating and cooling systems collect thermal energy to provide hot water.
-This water can then be used for air heating or conditioning.
+In contrast, solar heating and cooling systems collect thermal energy to provide hot water.
+This water gets used for air heating or conditioning.

 Pros and Cons of solar panels

 Solar panels are known to be good for the environment, in contrast to energy from fossil fuels.
-This is because electricity production does not generate any greenhouse gas emissions.
+This fact is partly because they do not generate any greenhouse gas emissions.
 Yet, as previously mentioned, it is not that simple.
-To decide whether a product is sustainable or not one has to look at its entire lifecycle.
+To decide whether a product is sustainable, one has to look at its entire lifecycle.
 In other words, are the parts of a solar panel produced sustainably?